 When will I hear back if I’ve been accepted?

-We expect to notify all companies of their acceptance or rejection at least a month prior to the start date of the program in September 2017.
+We expect to notify all companies of their acceptance or rejection at least a month prior to the start date of the program in March 2018.
 Please do not reach out to us directly to ask the status of your application -- we promise that we’re working on it and will be in touch.
-Unfortunately, due to the large volume of applications that we receive we cannot provide feedback on specific applications.
+Unfortunately, due to the large volume of applications that we receive we generally cannot provide feedback on specific applications.

 Do I need a tech co-founder / tech in-house?